 Community Aging in Place—Advancing Better Living for Elders (CAPABLE) is a low-cost program that integrates a registered nurse an occupational therapist and a licensed handyman who work with individual seniors—particularly low-income urban men and women of color—to keep them at home, functional and safe.

-The CAPABLE Training Program
+The CAPABLE Workshop

-or by special arrangement at your institution.
+Workshops to train individuals who want to implement CAPABLE are held quarterly at Johns Hopkins, in Baltimore or by special arrangement at your institution.
 The Workshop includes:

 - e-learning modules for OTs and RNs